HasangerGames/suroi-wiki/app/(wiki)/equipment/backpacks/articles/basic_pack.md

 The **Basic Pack** is a piece of [Equipment](/equipment) added in the v0.7.0 "Geared Up" update on July 10, 2023.
-It is the first backpack tier (not including the [Bag](/equipment/backpacks/bag)) and can fit more amounts of ammo, healing items, and throwables compared to the Bag.
+It is the first backpack tier (not including the [Bag](/equipment/backpacks/bag)) and can fit more  ammo, healing items, and throwables compared to the Bag.

 # Obtaining